AckerlyXu/heima/articles/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances.md

 If forwarding queries to Azure doesn't suit your needs, you will need to provide your own DNS solution.
 Your DNS solution will need to:

-* Provide appropriate hostname resolution, e.g. via [DDNS](/documentation/articles/virtual-networks-name-resolution-ddns/).
+* Provide appropriate hostname resolution, e.g. via [DDNS](./virtual-networks-name-resolution-ddns.md).
 Note, if using DDNS you may need to disable DNS record scavenging as Azure's DHCP leases are very long and scavenging may remove DNS records prematurely.
 * Provide appropriate recursive resolution to allow resolution of external domain names.
 * Be accessible (TCP and UDP on port 53) from the clients it serves and be able to access the internet.
 * Be secured against access from the internet, to mitigate threats posed by external agents.

-> [AZURE.NOTE]
+> [!NOTE]
-> For best performance, when using Azure VMs as DNS servers, IPv6 should be disabled and an [Instance-Level Public IP](/documentation/articles/virtual-networks-instance-level-public-ip/) should be assigned to each DNS server VM.
+> For best performance, when using Azure VMs as DNS servers, IPv6 should be disabled and an [Instance-Level Public IP](./virtual-networks-instance-level-public-ip.md) should be assigned to each DNS server VM.
 If you choose to use Windows Server as your DNS server, [this article](http://blogs.technet.com/b/networking/archive/2015/08/19/name-resolution-performance-of-a-recursive-windows-dns-server-2012-r2.aspx) provides additional performance analysis and optimizations.
 >
 >

 ### Specifying DNS servers
 When using your own DNS servers, Azure provides the ability to specify multiple DNS servers per virtual network or per network interface (Resource Manager) / cloud service (classic).
 DNS servers specified for a cloud service/network interface get precedence over those specified for the virtual network.

-> [AZURE.NOTE]
+> [!NOTE]
 > Network connection properties, such as DNS server IPs, should not be edited directly within Windows VMs as they may get erased during service heal when the virtual network adaptor gets replaced.
 >
 >